costlysignalling/EnviroHarsh/README.md

 **Data:** <br>
 Raw data used in the pilot study on experimental manipulation can be found in **data_pilot.txt** file.\
-Raw data used in the experiment that contain complete image ratings and forced choices can be found in **data_experiment.txt** file
+Raw data used in the experiment that contain complete image ratings and forced choices can be found in **data_experiment.txt** file.

 **You can track the preprint here:**